thedirtyd/yet-another-media-player/README.md

 - Add icons to custom actions to differentiate types (e.g.: playlist versus tv script)
 - Use "current" for the entity_id to reference the currently selected media player (see example below)
 - Set match_theme to TRUE to have the cards accent colors follow your selected accent theme color
+- Use collapse_on_idle to collapse the card down when nothing is playing.
+This looks great on mobile! (currently in pre-release v10.1.0)

 ---